Best Productivity Apps

 ClickUp is a productivity app that helps you and your team stay aligned on day-to-day tasks, projects, and company goals, among other things.
 Their platform brings your team together in one app to communicate, collaborate, simplify the work, and get more done.

-You can work smarter as a team with real-time chat.
+Why I Picked ClickUp: You can work smarter as a team with real-time chat.
 Tag individuals or groups, assign comments for action items, and link tasks to ensure nothing gets lost in the daily grind.
-Stay on track to hit your goals with targets for task completions, numbers, monetary values and more.
+Stay on track to hit your goals with targets for task completions, numbers, and monetary values.

 Kintone is a customizable app platform used by teams at Volvo Trucks North America, Japan Airlines, Shiseido, and over 23,000 organizations worldwide.
 Their unique approach allows you to build a wide variety of customizable “apps” either from scratch, using templates or from your existing spreadsheets, for data management, business processes, and workflows.
 Kintone apps can be customized for project management, sales CRM, customer databases, expense reports, shared to-do lists, equipment management, product feedback, and much more.